willymcallister/willymcallister.github.io/_articles/node-voltage.md

 <p><img src="../i/node_voltage7.svg"></p>

 <p>Take a good look at the numerators of each scribble.
-Notice how the order of the voltages controls the direction of the current arrow.</p>
+Notice how you can pick the order of the voltages to control the direction of the current arrow.
+The current in the $10\,\Omega$ resistor is specified two different ways by exchanging the voltage terms.</p>

 <p>Node $\greenD b$: $\qquad+\dfrac{v_a - v_b}{25} - \dfrac{v_b}{50} + \dfrac{v_c - v_b}{10} = 0$</p>